-Yes, it can be a little uncomfy to host perfect strangers in your home—even the happy, pro kind wielding a blowdryer and a mascara wand.
-But if they're carefully vetted, and you've had a wedding trial, and you follow these expert tips, you're all but guaranteed a great outcome.
+Yes, it can be a little uncomfortable to host perfect strangers in your home—even the happy, pro kind wielding a blowdryer and a mascara wand.
+But if they're carefully vetted and you've had a wedding trial, and you follow these expert tips, you're all but guaranteed a great outcome.

-Pick a spot with great light, lots of space, and loads of electrical outlets: "Lighting and space are the two main factors," notes Katzberg."You'll also want to pick a comfortable seating arrangement for yourself, taking into consideration the height of your chair.
-For makeup appointments you'll ideally be perched a bit higher.
+"Lighting and space are the two main factors," notes Katzberg."You'll also want to pick a comfortable seating arrangement for yourself, taking into consideration the height of your chair.
+For makeup appointments, you'll ideally be perched a bit higher.
 For hair appointments, you'll want to make sure the back of your chair isn't too high.
 The final step is in ensuring you have enough light."
 Although natural light is ideal—especially if you're getting married during the day—lamps or overhead lighting are fine, too.

-Pre-appointment hair prep depends on the style you're getting: If you're getting a blowout, shampoo your hair 15 minutes before start time, so your locks will still be damp.
-For an updo or dry styling, "second day hair" provides just the right amount of grip and texture for your hair pro.
+If you're getting a blowout, shampoo your hair 15 minutes before start time, so your locks will still be damp.
+For an updo or dry styling, "second-day hair" provides just the right amount of grip and texture for your hair pro.

-Snacks and champs are optional: "This is totally up to you," says Carmona.
+"This is totally up to you," says Carmona.
 "Some women value a fast, efficient appointment, while others turn getting ready into a pre-party, especially on their wedding day.
 Just be sure to avoid eating or drinking while getting your makeup done, as this poses an extra challenge for the artist.
-And of course keep the food and drink on a separate table."
+And of course, keep the food and drink on a separate table."

 Ask First Before Trying to Squeeze in Your Mom or Sister

 "We suggest letting your stylist know in advance to ensure that he has blocked out enough time to do another person or two," says Katzberg.